MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/security-onpremises.md

 ## Database Security

-The articles in this section explain how to improve the security of [!INCLUDE[prodshort](../developer/includes/prodshort.md)] databases.
+The articles in this section explain how to improve database security in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] databases.

 The following articles discuss configurations that you can perform on the Business Central Server: